Ludvig-Joborn/Thesis-Project/psds_eval/README.md

 Note that in order for PSD-Score to be obtained only for one class namely "Speech", we had to modify the code.
 We cannot however guarantee that the changes we made are correct or will work for others with the same task.

+NOTE: The rest of this README is inherited from the original PSDS repository.
+Parts of it may not apply to this project.

 # Polyphonic Sound Detection Score (PSDS)

 `psds_eval` is a Python package containing a library to